Our double glazed windows

 An exciting range of finishes, a vast array of glazing options and door furniture to suit every taste.
 The choice is yours – make a design statement.

-What is it?
+What is uPVC or PVCu?

 The flexibility of PVC is what led to the creation of uPVC or unplasticised polyvinyl chloride also known as rigid PVC, this is a special blend and unique combination created to use in the production of windows and doors.
 What makes uPVC special is that unlike other window materials, it does not have any BPA or phthalates which combined with its stability makes it safer than any other in the market.
-Nowadays the use of uPVC is becoming increasingly popular, being the material of choice of new constructions across the world, so much so that it accounts for more than half of the windows produced in UK and European Union, as well like countries across the world.
+Nowadays the use of uPVC is becoming increasingly popular, being the material of choice of new constructions across the world, so much so that it accounts for more than half of the windows produced in UK and European Union, with it being introduced to other countries across the world.

-Windows and their benefits
+Replacement windows and their benefits

 Heat and insulation advantages